Intro to a Growth Mindset

-Carol Dweck, world-renowned Stanford University psychologist, conducted decades of research on student motivation and achievement.
-Through her work she discovered there are two mindsets, or beliefs, that individuals hold about their intelligence, abilities, and talents that greatly impacts their motivation, achievement, and success: fixed and growth.
+Carol Dweck, world-renowned Stanford University psychologist, conducted decades of research on intelligence, motivation, and achievement.
+Through her work she discovered there are two mindsets, or beliefs, that we hold about our intelligence, abilities, skills, and talents that greatly impact our self-perception, motivation, achievement, and success: fixed and growth.

 Why is it important?

 Research shows that when we hold our growth mindset we experience greater levels of engagement, motivation, and success.
 Promoting, teaching, and fostering a growth mindset increases engagement, learning and growth, and motivation in the worlds of business, education, and sports; enhances personal and professional relationships; and facilitates achievement, productivity, and overall well-being.

 What’s the relationship between school readiness and mindsets?

 We can promote, teach, and foster a growth mindset by: